SamG-01/NeutrinoFlux/README.md

 To allow for compatibility with other packages, this package uses classes for `Neutrino`s and `CrossSection`s, whose default attributes and methods can be replaced with other functions as desired.

+To see the full report on this, please check out `NeutrinoFlux.pdf` in the same folder.

 ## Installation
 Since I didn't set this up as a proper package, you'll have to download the repository and add it to your `PYTHONPATH` in order to use it.